Tung oil with natural resin to add depth to your grain and instantly have an aged look.

 - Do not use a mineral spirit or odorless mineral spirit marketed as “green”, “eco-friendly”, or similar verbiage.
 These do not mix with the tung oil and will create adverse effects on your finish.
 Typically these thinners have a milky appearance in the bottle rather than clear.

 - Remember by adding petroleum mineral spirits or other thinners, the oil may become toxic with these substances mixed into it, although the finish produced is not toxic because the thinners evaporate.

 - The number of coats of oil to be applied will be determined by the intended use of the piece.
 One to two coats is enough for decorative work, paneling and molding.
 For surfaces that receive moderate to heavy use or handling need a minimum of three and on up to six coats for maximum protection.

-- Apply till the surface reaches the saturation point.
+- Applying tung oil until the surface becomes fully saturated will give the best results.
 This will be evident as the surface will not absorb more oil.

 - Renewal and/or maintenance coats are thinly applied with lint-free cloths (old bed sheets work well) or old t-shirt material on an as need be basis.
 A two parts solvent to one part tung oil mixture is recommended for maintenance coats.

 - Do not get hung up on the number of coats, let the wood tell you when it has reached its maximum saturation.

 - Tung Oil will be in the wood up to the surface not on the wood like varnish or polyurethane topcoat.
 The end result is more like seasoning a cast iron pan.
 This product will give you a surface that will stand up to vigorous use and spills: water will bead on the surface.